usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Big city life_, by Smerz
+- _Magic, Alive!_, by McKinley Dixon
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _caroline 2_, by caroline
 - _GOLLIWOG_, by billy woods
-- _ps / dm_, by spirit blue

 </details>

 <details>
 <summary>Albums I've been digging in the past month, according to Spotify:</summary>

+- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Totality_, by Natural Information Society, Bitchin Bajas
-- _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
 - _Like A Ribbon_, by John Glacier
 - _From Where You Came_, by Kara-Lis Coverdale
 - _Only Dust Remains_, by Backxwash